kappanjoe/Inky-Frame-Task-List/README.md

 - Input your API URL and add the API Key to the headers as prompted.
 The correct URL is the new hostname created for your Fly.io app, appending `/tasks` to the end (it should look something like `https://app-name.fly.dev/tasks`).
 - You may need to grant permissions to use scripts/AppleScript the first time you run the shortcut.
 "Always Allow" to avoid the prompt every single time the shortcut runs.

-### 3. ~~Install the Automator App~~
+### 3. Install the Launch Agent
-- ~~Drag the application to the "Applications" folder on your Mac.
-Open the app.
-(You may need to hold down `option` while opening to grant permission as the code is not signed.)~~
-- **The app is [broken](https://github.com/kappanjoe/Inky-Frame-Task-List/issues/1) and has been removed.** I will update the repository once I've found another solution, but for now, you will need to run the shortcut manually when you want to send updates to the API endpoint.
+- Save the .plist `com.kappanjoe.tasklist.uploadagent` to your user Library in the directory `~/Library/LaunchAgents`, then logout.
+After login, the Launch Agent will run the previously installed shortcut every 1800 seconds (30 min.) or so.
+If you change the shortcut name to anything other than "Upload Task List to Cloud", make sure you edit the corresponding string inside the .plist to match.

 ### 4. Edit `WIFI_CONFIG.py` and `secrets.py`
 - Similar to what we did with the Fly.io deployment, make a copy of [`secrets_template.py`](/secrets_template.py) named `secrets.py`, **as well as** [`WIFI_CONFIG_template.py`](/secrets_template.py) (named `WIFI_CONFIG.py`), saving both in [`pico-image`](/pico-image).